Current fluctuations in nonequilibrium open quantum systems beyond weak coupling: a reaction coordinate approach: Discussion

-It is important to note that our results are obtained within the RWA and the local GKSL master equation, where energy transfer between the system and the environment proceeds via the exchange of well-defined energy quanta.
-This essentially means that the heat cumulants are proportional to the cumulants of the net excitation transfer $N$, which we have shown are the same for the original and residual baths in the long-time limits.
-This greatly simplifies the thermodynamic analysis and singles out the current between the residual bath and the extended system as the natural choice to describe heat flow~\cite{Colla_2025, Shubrook_2025}.
 Within its regime of validity, we expect the RWA to give an adequate description up to small, fast-oscillating contributions that are neglected.
 However, for stronger system-bath couplings such that $\lambda \sim \omega_q$, or other more complex environmental spectral densities, the RWA will break down completely.
 In this regime, more sophisticated embeddings are required~\cite{Mascherpa2020, Brenes2020, Elenewski2021, Lacerda2023, purkayastha2021periodically, purkayastha2022periodically, Menczel2024} and additional theoretical complications will emerge, e.g., the nonequivalence of entropy flux between the original and residual baths~\cite{Lacerda2024, Shubrook_2025, Colla_2025}, and contributions to the heat current from interactions within the extended system~\cite{Lacerda2023, Bettmann2025}.
 Notwithstanding these subtleties, we hope that our results highlight the conceptual power of the Markovian embedding for understanding current fluctuations beyond weak system-environment coupling, and inspire further research along these lines deep into the strong-coupling regime.

 \makeatletter {A\arabic{equation}} {A\arabic{figure}}